conan-io/docs/ci_tutorial/packages_pipeline/single_configuration.rst

     $ conan remove "*" -c  # Make sure no packages from last run
     $ conan remote remove "*"  # Make sure no other remotes defined
+    # Add only the develop repo, you might need to adjust this for your URL
-    $ conan remote add develop <url-develop-repo>  # Add only the develop repo
+    $ conan remote add develop http://localhost:8081/artifactory/api/conan/develop

 The removal and addition of repos accross this tutorial can be a bit tedious, but it is important for the correct